paesanilab/MB-Fit/qm_mb_energy_calculator/README.md

 database name: the name of the file to store the database in. ".db" will be added to the end if the name does not already end in ".db".

 config files directory: the path to a directory containing any number of files ending in ".xyz".
 All configurations in all files ending in ".xyz" are initialized into the database, files not ending in ".xyz" are ignored.
-If you wish to generate a training set from this database, there should be a ".opt.xyz" suffixed file in this directory containing the optimized geometry
+If you wish to generate a training set from this database, there should be a ".opt.xyz" suffixed file in this directory containing the optimized geometry.
+Can be just a single .xzy file.

 ## Filling a database:
 A database is filled with database_filler.py: